awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ## Launch a Mac instance using the AWS CLI<a name="mac-instance-launch-cli"></a>

-Use the following [allocate\-hosts](https://docs.aws.amazon.com/cli/latest/reference/ec2/allocate-hosts.html) command to allocate a Dedicated Host for your Mac instance\.
+Use the following [allocate\-hosts](https://docs.aws.amazon.com/cli/latest/reference/ec2/allocate-hosts.html) command to allocate a Dedicated Host for your Mac instance, replacing the instance\-type with either mac1\.metal or mac2\.metal, and the region and availability zone with the appropriate ones for your environment\.

 ```
 aws ec2 allocate-hosts --region us-east-1 --instance-type mac1.metal --availability-zone us-east-1b --auto-placement "on" --quantity 1
 ```

-Use the following [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to launch a Mac instance\.
+Use the following [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to launch a Mac instance, again replacing the instance\-type with either mac1\.metal or mac2\.metal, and the region and availability zone with the ones used previously\.

 ```
 aws ec2 run-instances --region us-east-1 --instance-type mac1.metal --placement Tenancy=host --image-id ami_id --key-name my-key-pair